 Healthcare-Associated Infections (HAI) Advisory Committee

 The California Department of Public Health is seeking applications for membership to the Healthcare-Associated Infections (HAI) Advisory Committee (Committee).
 This is an opportunity for individuals with a variety of expertise and experience to participate in an active process to prevent healthcare-associated infections and improve the quality of healthcare for all Californians.
 The Committee includes representation from discrete categories as delineated in Health and Safety Code Section 1288.5(b).
 Three members are selected from each category.
-The CDPH HAI Advisory Committee needs to fill vacant positions and replace members whose terms are coming to an end in 2015.
-Member terms will be for four years (2016-2019).
+The CDPH HAI Advisory Committee will need to fill vacant positions and replace members whose terms are coming to an end in 2016.
+Member terms will be for four years (2017-2020).

-· Local health department officials: Local department of public health professionals including but not limited to health officers, communicable disease prevention professionals, public health nurses, and epidemiologists.
+· Local health department officials (No vacant position): Local department of public health professionals including but not limited to health officers, communicable disease prevention professionals, public health nurses, and epidemiologists.

-· Healthcare infection control professionals: Infection Preventionists (infection control practitioners), including but not limited to nurses, epidemiologists, and microbiologists, currently or in the past working in the field of infection surveillance, prevention, and control.
+· Healthcare infection control professionals (No vacant position): Infection Preventionists (infection control practitioners), including but not limited to nurses, epidemiologists, and microbiologists, currently or in the past working in the field of infection surveillance, prevention, and control.

-· Physicians: Physicians with expertise in infectious disease and hospital epidemiology
+· Physicians (No vacant position): Physicians with expertise in infectious disease and hospital epidemiology

-· Healthcare providers (1 vacant position): Individuals who provide direct care to hospitalized patients, including but not limited to physicians, nurses, nurse practitioners, physicians assistants, infectious disease pharmacists, therapists.
+· Healthcare providers (No vacant position): Individuals who provide direct care to hospitalized patients, including but not limited to physicians, nurses, nurse practitioners, physicians assistants, infectious disease pharmacists, therapists.

-· Hospital administration professionals: Managers of hospitals, hospital departments, or hospital systems, including but not limited to chief executive officers, chief financial officers, chief operating officers, chief medical officer, and chief nursing officer
+· Hospital administration professionals (No vacant position): Managers of hospitals, hospital departments, or hospital systems, including but not limited to chief executive officers, chief financial officers, chief operating officers, chief medical officer, and chief nursing officer

-· Integrated healthcare systems experts or representatives: Individuals with expertise in or representatives of an integrated healthcare system that delivers, manages, and organizes comprehensive healthcare services as a means of improving access, quality, user satisfaction, and efficiency.
+· Integrated healthcare systems experts or representatives (No vacant positions): Individuals with expertise in or representatives of an integrated healthcare system that delivers, manages, and organizes comprehensive healthcare services as a means of improving access, quality, user satisfaction, and efficiency.

-· Health care consumers: Individual consumers who are not affiliated with any health care provider nor regulatory entity.
+· Health care consumers (No vacant positions): Individual consumers who are not affiliated with any health care provider nor regulatory entity.